How to Contact ICW

 The Miami Tribe of Oklahoma’s Children and Family Services Department aims to promote and preserve the well-being of all Miami Tribal Families and Children.
 The Miami Tribe of Oklahoma’s Indian Child Welfare Department places a special emphasis on children and families designed being “at risk” – focusing on early intervention, trauma-informed practice, and the promotion of foster and adoptive families.
 The MTOK ICW Dept. provides resources, support, and case management services to enrolled and eligible tribal members nationwide involved in an ICWA case.

-The Indian Child Welfare program is funded by federal funds known as the Title IV-B part I and part II, and Family First Transition Act.
+The Indian Child Welfare program is funded by federal funds known as Title IV-B part I and part II, and the Family First Transition Act.
 Each grant has specific regulations and guidelines for services to be provided.
-There is no service are for the Miami Tribe Indian Child Welfare program.
+There is no service for the Miami Tribe Indian Child Welfare program.
 The only stipulation for services requires that the child/children involved be eligible for enrollment or are already an enrolled member of the Miami Tribe of Oklahoma.
 There is no application process to receive services from the Indian Child Welfare Program.
 The MTOK ICW Department intervenes and monitors state child welfare cases involving tribal children regardless of adjudication status or substantiation of abuse/neglect allegations.
 In addition to monitoring the state cases involving Miami Tribal children, the MTOK ICW program offers resource referrals and support to the involved tribal children and families.

-The MTIK ICW program also assesses, on a case-by-case basis, the need for transference of these state cases to Miami Tribal court.
+The MTIK ICW program also assesses, on a case-by-case basis, the need for transference of these state cases to the Miami Tribal court.
 Transference is dependent on several factors including, but not limited to, proximity, need for intervention, lack of ICWA compliance in state proceedings, preferential placement not being adhered to, request for transference by tribal family, etc. In the event of a transference to tribal court, the MTOK ICW Department then serves as the full-time case management entity for the case.

 Programs from ICW: